-The Black Sea town of Amasra is a great day trip from Safranbolu, or a fun destination for a weekend.
+The Black Sea town of Amasra is a great day trip from Safranbolu (for my post on that, see here), or a fun destination for a weekend.
 Formerly called Sesamus in the 6th Century BC, it became fairly important in the 9th century AD before being destroyed by Arab raiders and later rebuilt by the Genoese.
 Amasra had trading advantages due to its coastal location and the Genoese used the Byzantine’s castle and harbor.
 In the 14th century, the Genoese built 2 more fortresses, remains of which can be seen today.
 In 1460, the Ottomans took over the city.

 Now, it is a very picturesque seaside town with 2 small, sandy beaches, great views, a harbor, quaint shops, archaeology museum, playground, and delicious seafood restaurants.
 Its official population is about 6,600 people, but in normal summers that can explode over 25,000.
 This, of course, is not a normal summer.
 While there were definitely people around, it was not packed except for Büyük Liman Plajı (Big Harbor Beach).

 We drove to Amasra from Safranbolu for a day trip.
 It is 1.5 hrs north of Safranbolu, with most of the route on rural, winding mountain roads.
 Some stretches the trees formed beautiful arches over the road.
 In fact, on our drive home, we encountered probably 5-6 brides getting their photos taken on the road!
 Each time a car came, they scurried off to the side before going back to the middle of the road!

 We parked at the southern end of the downtown Amasra area (just south of the Bim supermarket on the map above) and walked through town.
 We walked to the Amasra Castle and Fatih Mosque.
 There is not much left of the castle–just a wall and arch.
 The mosque is pretty and the views from the top of the stairs leading up to that portion of town was nice.